SalamanderXing/MCS/README.md

 And you're good to go.

 ## Usage
-Open one of the two examples in the `./examples` folder.
+See the two examples in the `./examples` folder.
+They are meant to be an introduction on how to use this algorithm.

 ### Online examples
 Check out these two working examples on codepen: